Flexberry/flexberry.github.io/pages/products/flexberry-winforms/subsystems/limits/fw_limit-editor-simple-view.en.md

 __To create a limit, you need to:__

 * In the first column, double-click in the cell.
-A form will appear `Выбор поля`.
+A form will appear «Selection field».
 * Select the fields for which you will need to create the constraint.
-If necessary, you can deselect the field by closing the window `Выбор поля`.<br>
+If necessary, you can deselect the field by closing the window «Selection field».<br>
 ![](/images/pages/products/flexberry-winforms/subsystems/limits/17.png)
-* In the window "field Selection" click `Вернуть значение`.
-In the window `Редактирование ограничения` automatically added the row with the specified fields.
-By default, the restriction will be installed `=`:><br>
+* In the window "field Selection" click «to Return the value of the».
+In the Edit window «limitations of» is automatically added to the row with the specified fields.
+By default, the restriction will be installed «=»:><br>
 ![](/images/pages/products/flexberry-winforms/subsystems/limits/18.png) <br>
-If necessary, you can remove the line with the limitation: highlight this line, click `Удалить строку`.
+If necessary, you can remove the line with the limitation: highlight the line, press «Delete row».
 The line will be removed from the list.
 * Select from the list the desired View restriction.
 ![](/images/pages/products/flexberry-winforms/subsystems/limits/19.png)
 Depending on the kind of restrictions can appear/become unavailable fields for entering values.
 ![](/images/pages/products/flexberry-winforms/subsystems/limits/20.png)
 Yellow highlighted fields are not available for editing by form of restriction.
 White – editable, mandatory.
 * Click on the Value field.
-In the right row button will appear `...`.
+In the line appears on the right button ...» qmo.
-* Click `...`.
+* Press the button ...» qmo.
 ![](/images/pages/products/flexberry-winforms/subsystems/limits/21.png)
 * Select the value against which the restriction is created.
-* Click `Вернуть значение`.
+* Click «to Return the value of the».
-* After the constraint editing for all fields is finished, press the button `Сохранить and применить`.
+* After the constraint editing for all fields is finished, press «Save and apply».
 The restriction will remain and will be applied.